Aliya-Tariq/TickTickLife/README.md

 <div align="center">

-**🚨 WAKE UP CALL: You're losing years of your life to mindless habits 🚨**
+**🚨 WAKE UP CALL: What if I told you that you're unconsciously giving away **3–5 years of your precious life** to mindless scrolling, binge-watching, and other time-wasting habits? **

 *What if I told you that you're unconsciously giving away 3-5 years of your precious life to scrolling, binge-watching, and other time-wasting habits?
 What if you could reclaim that time and live more consciously?*